Should Berries Be Included In A Gout Diet?

-The vitamin C in berries is good for gout sufferers which is required by the body to produce collagen, an essential component of connective tissue that repairs damaged tissue in the body after a gout attack.
-Studies have also shown it being effective in reducing uric acid in the body in order to prevent urate crystals.
+The vitamin C in berries is good for gout sufferers which is required by the body to produce collagen, an essential component of connective tissue that may help repair damaged tissue in the body after a gout attack.
+Studies have also shown that it may be effective in controlling uric acid in the body in order to help prevent urate crystals formation.

 Blueberries like all berries are high in antioxidants which fights inflammation in the body and fiber.
 One cup of blueberries has 80 calories and no fat providing you with a quarter of the daily vitamin C requirement.

 Blackberries were used by the ancients Greeks as a natural remedy for gout and was known as “gout berry” many generations ago in American folk medicine.
-Cherries were eventually discovered to obviously be more effective since cherries contain an enzyme that neutralizes uric acid.
+Cherries were eventually discovered to obviously be more effective since cherries contain an enzyme that may help neutralize uric acid.

-Blackberries though outrank cherries in the antioxidant department and remember that antioxidants are important because they neutralize the free radicals that damage your tissues usually in the big toe.
-Finally, the contain less sugar than many other fruits making them better for your blood sugar levels avoiding a large release of insulin in the body.
-Like all berries, blackberries alkalize the body, not as strongly as citrus fruits of course, but still considered a alkaline promoting food.
+Blackberries though outrank cherries in the antioxidant department and remember that antioxidants are important because they neutralize the free radicals that may damage your tissues usually in the big toe.
+Finally, they contain less sugar than many other fruits making them better for your blood sugar levels, avoiding a large release of insulin in the body.
+Like all berries, blackberries may alkalize the body, not as strongly as citrus fruits of course, but still considered an alkaline promoting food.